 Thanks to technology, today’s water heaters are definitely better than they used to be, with more safety features to reduce the risk of injury and property damage, higher efficiency and longer life spans.
 But remember, nothing lasts forever.
 A water heater is rated by an estimated life span.

-At Liberty Plumbing and Septic, we offer residential and commercial plumbing and septic system services in the following areas: Brandon, Plant City, Haines City, Lake Wales, Poinciana, and Tampa, Florida, as well as Hillsborough, Pasco and Osceola Counties.
+At Liberty Septic, we offer residential and commercial septic and septic system services in the following areas: Brandon, Plant City, Haines City, Lake Wales, Poinciana, and Tampa, Florida, as well as Hillsborough, Pasco and Osceola Counties.
 Contact us today for more information.